alessandro-riccardi/abstraction-mpc-integration/ReadMe.md

 ---
 ## Benchmarks

 We provide three benchmark systems to test the architecture.
 To these are associated PWA models.
 The user wiling to extend the repository or wishing to try different benchmarks must first consider the PWA implementation of such systems.
 This part is the most critical one, since it requires a good level of understanding of hybrid dynamical systems.
-As introductory point to the topic we suggest the readings: [REF], [REF].
+As introductory point to the topic we suggest the readings:
+- A. Bemporad and M. Morari, “Control of systems integrating logic, dynamics, and constraints,” Automatica, vol. 35, pp. 407–427, 1999.
+- W. P. M. H. Heemels, B. De Schutter, and A. Bemporad, “Equivalence of hybrid dynamical models,” Automatica, vol. 37, pp. 1085–1091, 2001.

 The benchmark systems that we propose are the following :